 - The one which can raise the PH

-You will also need to ‘shock’ your hot tub water every week.
+You will also need to shock your hot tub water every week.
 To shock means adding one of two different chemicals to your water.
 The amount that you add will depend on the size of your hot tub.
 You can choose either Bromine or Free Chlorine.

-If you live in an area which has hard water (i.e. high in calcium or other minerals) then you will want to throw some descaler into the hot tub on a weekly basis.
+If you live in an area that has hard water (i.e. high in calcium or other minerals) then you will want to throw some descaler into the hot tub on a weekly basis.
 This will stop build-up in the pipes and filters and ensures that your hot tub remains in tip-top condition.

-If you see a foam starting to appear (and this will happen quite a lot with high usage), you will need to use a de-foaming agent.
+If you see foam starting to appear (and this will happen quite a lot with high usage), you will need to use a de-foaming agent.
 It is important to use your chemicals to ensure that the water remains clean.
 A dirty tub is an unsafe tub (you will be surprised at what bacteria can be found in dirty water).

 Your water will need to be changed at least once every six months.
 If you use it quite often then you may want to reduce this to once every two months.
 Whenever you change the water, you should always clean the tub completely.
 Don’t forget to use some descaler!
 This will not only keep it looking fantastic, but it will also ensure that it stays in perfect working order.